Xometry to Participate in Upcoming Investor Conferences

 ROCKVILLE, Md., Sept.
-08, 2021 (GLOBE NEWSWIRE) -- Xometry, Inc. (NASDAQ:XMTR), a leading AI-enabled marketplace for on-demand manufacturing, today announced that senior management will present to the investor community and host meetings at the following virtual conferences.
+08, 2021 (GLOBE NEWSWIRE) -- Xometry, Inc. (XMTR, Financial), a leading AI-enabled marketplace for on-demand manufacturing, today announced that senior management will present to the investor community and host meetings at the following virtual conferences.

 The following events will include webcast presentations by Xometry executives: